 08. Sad Reflection (5:12) This is a beautiful track, quite complicated harmonically – lots going on behind the atmospheric unison guitar and synth parts.
 This track also features the legendary Yamaha DX-11 synthesizer!

-09. Distant Admiration (8:41) This is a superb piece of music – and I love this song dearly.
-With big production, it would have been quite something.
-Anyway, great emotional introduction that keeps getting more emotional as it progresses through the changes and sounds before a rocking bridge section.
+09. Distant Admiration (8:41) I love this song dearly.
+With a big production, it would have been quite something.
+Anyway, a great emotional introduction that keeps getting more emotional as it progresses through the changes and sounds before a rocking bridge section.
 More DX goodness with the synth solos!
 This more than redeems the dodgy piano solo found on the first track.
-Oh, there’s a terrific syncopated riff in their, too, which leads into the guitar solo which really rocks.
-The final coda is a great, classic sounding descending riff with all manner of synth and guitar goodness.
+Oh, there’s a terrific syncopated riff in there, too, which leads into the guitar solo which really rocks.
+The final coda is a great, classic-sounding descending riff with all manner of synth and guitar goodness.

 And that’s it – our very first album.
-Looking back on it with 2011 eyes, I guess it is little more than a demo album, but a jolly good listen nonetheless.
+Looking back on it now, I guess it is little more than a demo album, but a jolly good listen nonetheless.